dimcookies/internal-bet-game/README.md

 * Check rss feeds
 * Upload odds.csv using the management endpoint for each stage
 * Change in leaderboard.html the condition to show different color for winners
+* Change in home.html the last X players filter
 * The implementation is based on world cup 2018 with 8 rounds, some tweaks might be needed for tournaments with more/less rounds or different format
 * Inititial status of games should be SCHEDULED